 ESP32 based Bluetooth iBeacon

-ESP32 is really a powerful IoT device having inbuilt support for Bluetooth and WiFi.
-The ESP32 is advanced version of its predecessor ESP8266 with extra features like RAM, ROM, GPIO Pins etc. The ESP32 module supports both classic Bluetooth and Bluetooth Low Energy (BLE), the classic Bluetooth can be used to transfer songs or files and the BLE option can be used for battery optimized applications like Bluetooth beacons, fitness bands, proximity advertisements etc. It is also possible to use ESP32 as a serial Bluetooth like the HC-05 or HC-06 modules for simple microcontroller projects.
+ESP32 is really a powerful IoT device with built-in support for Bluetooth and WiFi.
+The ESP32 is an advanced version of its predecessor, the ESP8266, with extra features like RAM, ROM, GPIO Pins, etc. The ESP32 module supports both classic Bluetooth and Bluetooth Low Energy (BLE).
+The Classic Bluetooth can be used to transfer songs or files, and the BLE option can be used for battery-optimised applications like Bluetooth beacons, fitness bands, proximity advertisements, etc. It is also possible to use ESP32 as a serial Bluetooth module, like the HC-05 or HC-06 modules, for simple microcontroller projects.

-As we know the BLE can operate in two different modes - Server mode and Client mode.
-Both the modes have been discussed in our previous ESP32 Tutorials:
+As we know, the BLE can operate in two different modes - Server mode and Client mode.
+Both modes have been discussed in our previous ESP32 Tutorials:

-In this tutorial we will build a BLE iBeacon using ESP32 where ESP32 will act as a server and smartphone will act as a client.
-I assume that you are already familiar on how to use the ESP32 board with Arduino IDE, if not fall back to the getting started with ESP32 tutorial.
+In this tutorial, we will build a BLE iBeacon using ESP32, where ESP32 will act as a server, and a smartphone will act as a client.
+I assume that you are already familiar with how to use the ESP32 board with Arduino IDE; if not, fall back on the getting started with ESP32 tutorial.

-You can also know more about what is Beacon/iBeacon Technology by going through our previous Bluetooth iBeacon projects using Raspberry Pi and HM-10 BLE iBeacon.
+You can also know more about Beacon/iBeacon Technology by going through our previous Bluetooth iBeacon projects using Raspberry Pi and HM-10 BLE iBeacon.

 Components Required